mkotb/ConfigAPI/README.md

 my-favourite-atomic-number: 4
 ```

 As you can see, it only saved the fields which were already set as defaults.
 If you haven't noticed already, the API changed the naming conventions from Java lower camel case (`likeThis`) to the conventional YAML namespace (`like-this`).
 You can modify which naming convention the API uses.
-There will be more information you can refer to on this on the wiki (in progress).
+There will be more information you can refer to on this on [the wiki]( Wiki).

 If we were to add a list of our favourite numbers to the config manually, we will be able to see the API being able to load them up without a problem: